oren0e/check-crypto-investments/README.md

 ## Usage
 The main purpose of this tool is for scheduling a cron-job on an always available instance (i.e., server).
-The usage is simple: `python cci.py`.
+The usage is simple: `python cci.py cci`.
+The additional command `python cci.py cgroup` is an example of adding a second bot for some other group, e.g., you want to send gas updates to your friends.
+Note that each such dedicated group/bot should have a separate handler class which inherits some or all of the methods from `DataHandler` class.
 ### Usage - S3
-If the command is issued with `python cci.py -r` the initial investments list will be taken from S3 bucket which, in case you're interested to use it, you would have to create on your own.
+If the command is issued with `python cci.py cci -r` the initial investments list will be taken from S3 bucket which, in case you're interested to use it, you would have to create on your own.
 I created this option mainly so I'll be able to receive updates automatically by scheduling a run through github workflows.